ZEDCWT/ZED.CWT.CrabSave/README.md

 ### YouTube

-Some videos like `My2FRPA3Gf8` are protected with a `sig` field, so without loading this component, these videos cannot be downloaded.
+Some videos such as `Oc8bSX1kCCo` are protected with a `sig` field, so without loading this component, these videos cannot be downloaded.
+This component may be expired after weaks, so it is required to load it again manually if some tasks hint `URL expired` frequently.

 Here is what will happen while loading this component.
 ![Component YouTube](Screenshot/Component.YouTube.png)